vicentepaiva/organizer/README.md

 # organizer

-This is a projecto to help people that work with sales, they can follow how the result of your work per client, month and year.
+This is a project to help people that work with sales, they can follow how the result of your work per client, month and year.

 #